bbulkow/FastLED-idf/README.md

 interface, and I don't think I've wired that up.

 There are two hardware SPI ports in the system, so that should be able to be enabled.
-I haven't tried that.
+Work to do.

 Since hardware banging is used ( that's the big ugly warning ), these LEDs are very likely far slower, and probably do not respond to parallelism